theronhitchman/euclidean-geometry/class/index.md

 >  **Conjecture C'' (Sorenson)**: If rhombus ABCD is not a square, then
 >  angle BAC is not congruent to angle BDC.

+#### 31 August

+> Conjecture C''': Supppose that ABCD is a rhombus but not a square.
+Then either A and C are obtuse and B and D are acute, or B and D are obtuse and A and C are acute.